diasurgical/devilutionX/Packaging/resources/assets/txtdata/Readme.md

 ```

 The first row following the `MaxLevel` line SHOULD be `0	0` (as all characters
-start at level 1, we ignore this row and use the second row to determine when
+start at level 1, we ignore these values and use the threshold for level 1 to
-characters advance past level 1).
-There SHOULD also be at least as many rows
+determine when characters advance past level 1).
+There should also be at least
-following that line as the highest value provided for `MaxLevel`.
-If you
+as many rows as the highest value provided for `MaxLevel`.
+If you specify a
-specify a `MaxLevel` of `60` but only provide experience values up to `50`
+`MaxLevel` of `60` but only provide experience values up to `50` then
-then characters will not be able to advance past level 50.
+characters will level up to `51` but no further.

 #### Experience
 This column determines the experience points required for characters to